Jordan’s king says he supports Middle East military alliance similar to NATO

 “I would be one of the first people that would endorse a Middle East NATO, but the linkages to the rest of the world and how we fit in… has to be very, very clear.
 Otherwise, it confuses everybody,” he said.

-Closer cooperation on the military front between Arab countries and Israel has been pushed by the US for several years.
+Closer cooperation on the military front between Arab countries and Israel has been pushed by the US for several years as a way of confronting Iran.